 This is our review of Hertz Gold Plus Rewards.

 We don’t cover Hertz Gold Plus Rewards much on Head for Points because it is usually easier to take airline miles instead.
-I had a Hertz car in Scotland last week for eight days and decided that 1,000 Virgin Flying Club miles was the best reward option.
+I generally take the 1,000 Virgin Points offered via the Hertz / Virgin Flying Club partnership.